Accla/graphulo/README.md

 You must debug quickly in this mode.
 If you idle too long without making a debug step, then the Accumulo tablet server will lose its Zookeeper lock and kill itself.
+You can increase the Zookeeper timeout in Accumulo's site config file.

 #### Debugging MiniAccumulo
 Set `-DTEST_CONFIG=miniDebug` for any test using MiniAccumulo.
-The code will print to `System.out` the ports that MiniAccumulo randomly chooses to listen on for each Accumulo process after starting MiniAccumulo.
+The code will print the ports that MiniAccumulo randomly chooses to listen on for each Accumulo process after starting MiniAccumulo.
 You have 10 seconds to connect to one of the ports (probably the TABLET_SERVER port) before the test continues executing.
 I recommend using `tail -f shippable/testresults/edu.mit.ll.graphulo.TESTNAME-output.txt` to see the ports as they are printed.
-Replace `TESTNAME` with the name of the test you are runnning.
+Replace `TESTNAME` with the name of the test you are running.

 For a bit more insight, see the `before()` method of [MiniAccumuloTester][].